eclipse-velocitas/velocitas-docs/content/en/docs/Getting Started/Tutorials/integration_tests.md

 ## Run test in local mode

-1. Make sure that the [tasks for the runtime components](/docs/run_runtime_services_kubernetes.md) are running (by checking the terminal view)
+1. Make sure that the [tasks for the runtime components](/docs/run_runtime_services_kubernetes.md) are running (by checking the terminal view).
-2. Make sure that your application is running (via Debugger or task)
+2. Make sure that your application is running (via Debugger or task).
-3. Make sure that you are using the right ports for local execution of runtime components
+3. Make sure that you are using the right ports for local execution of runtime components.
-4. Run tests from test runner
+4. Run tests from the test runner.

 ## Run tests in Kubernetes mode

-1. Make sure that K3D is up and running (by calling the scripts in the `scripts/k3d` folder, 01 - 04)
+1. Make sure that K3D is up and running (by calling the scripts in the `scripts/k3d` folder, 01 - 04).
-2. Make sure the the tests are using the right ports for Kubernetes execution
+2. Make sure that the tests are using the right ports for Kubernetes execution.
-3. Run tests from test runner
+3. Run tests from the test runner.

 ## Update application when running in Kubernetes mode

-1. Re-run the script `/scripts/k3d/04_deploy-apps.sh` that rebuilds and deploys the application to K3D
+1. Re-run the script `/scripts/k3d/04_deploy-apps.sh` that rebuilds and deploys the application to K3D.
-2. Re-run tests from test runner
+2. Re-run tests from the test runner.

 # Troubleshooting

 ## Check if the services are registered correctly in Dapr

-- When running in local mode, call `dapr dashboard` in a terminal and open the given URL to see the Dapr dashboard in the browser
+- When running in local mode, call `dapr dashboard` in a terminal and open the given URL to see the Dapr dashboard in the browser.
-- When running in Kubernetes mode, call `dapr dashboard -k` in a terminal and open the given URL to see the Dapr dashboard in the browser
+- When running in Kubernetes mode, call `dapr dashboard -k` in a terminal and open the given URL to see the Dapr dashboard in the browser.

 ## Troubleshoot IntTestHelper

-- Make sure that the _Vehicle Data Broker_ is up and running by checking the task log
+- Make sure that the _Vehicle Data Broker_ is up and running by checking the task log.
-- Make sure that you are using the right ports for local/Kubernetes execution
+- Make sure that you are using the right ports for local/Kubernetes execution.
-- Make sure that you installed the correct version of the SDK (_SDV_-package)
+- Make sure that you installed the correct version of the SDK (_SDV_-package).

 ## Troubleshoot Mosquitto (MQTT Broker)

-- Make sure that the _Mosquitto_ up and running by checking the task log
+- Make sure that the _Mosquitto_ up and running by checking the task log.
-- Make sure that you are using the right ports for local/Kubernetes execution
+- Make sure that you are using the right ports for local/Kubernetes execution.
-- Use VsMqtt extension to connect to MQTT broker (`localhost:1883` (local) or `localhost:31883` (Kubernetes)) to monitor topics in MQTT broker
+- Use VsMqtt extension to connect to MQTT broker (`localhost:1883` (local) or `localhost:31883` (Kubernetes)) to monitor topics in MQTT broker.